 The Body Shop Going 100% Vegan By 2023

-The Body Shop will be fully by 2023.
+The Body Shop will be fully vegan by 2023.
 Founded in 1976 by British businesswoman and environmental activist Dame Anita Roddick.

 The retailer has been working for the last year with The Vegan Society to remove all remaining animal ingredients from its formulations.
 At this moment, 60 percent of The Body Shop's offerings are labeled as “vegan,” including its iconic perfume White Musk—which does not include the deer gland secretions sometimes found in non-vegan musk scents.